BA (Hons) Costume Construction

 University Centre South Essex

 The BA (Hons) Costume Construction programme at University Centre South Essex places an emphasis on the knowledge and use of both historical and contemporary pattern cutting, construction, textiles and finishing techniques.
-Students often study costumes in opera, dance, theatre, musical theatre, performance art, film and television.
+Students develop a broad skill set and work in a way that mirrors industry practice.
+They often study costumes across opera, dance, theatre, musical theatre, performance art, film and television.

-Since 2015, the degree has been run in collaboration with the Royal Ballet and Opera in order to give access to some of the most beautiful costumes in theatre.
+Since 2015, the degree has been run in collaboration with the Royal Ballet and Opera in order to give students access to some of the most beautiful costumes in theatre and invaluable insights into professional production practices.
 The students have access to the RBO Costume Store and Collections Archives in Thurrock.

 RBO Prize